Tuywarrior/OOPS/Definitions.md

   It can be used to refer current class instance variable.

-  It can be used to declare indexes.
+  It can be used to declare indexers.

 What is **Inheritance**?